 4.6 Data analysis

-For the Feed the Future [COUNTRY] ZOI Midline Survey [YEAR(S)] analysis, [CONTRACTOR] will calculate indicators using Feed the Future standard guidance in the Feed the Future Indicator Handbook, the Guide to Feed the Future Statistics at Midline, and the associated template analysis syntax files.
+For the Feed the Future [COUNTRY] ZOI Midline Survey [YEAR(S)] analysis, [CONTRACTOR] will calculate indicators using Feed the Future standard guidance in the Feed the Future Indicator Handbook, the Guide to Feed the Future Statistics: 2021-2023 Midline, and the associated template analysis syntax files.
 The handbook provides a detailed description of the calculation of each of the Feed the Future indicators, and also directs analysts to additional standard guidance materials for specific indicators.
 The Guide to Statistics provides an overview of the indicator as well as step-by-step guidance to calculate the indicators.

-[CONTRACTOR] Data Analysts will tabulate values for all indicators and disaggregates, as specified in the Feed the Future Indicator Handbook and Guide to Feed the Future Statistics.
+[CONTRACTOR] Data Analysts will tabulate values for all indicators and disaggregates, as specified in the Feed the Future Indicator Handbook and Guide to Feed the Future Statistics: 2021-2023 Midline.
 For example, FIES will be shown for all households and will also be disaggregated by gendered household type—male and female adult, female adult-only, male adult-only, and child-only households.
 Each sample-weighted point estimate will include the unweighted N, the sample-weighted standard deviation and confidence intervals, and the design effect.
 Statistical tests of differences for change over time and differences among groups will be conducted.
 Indicator values will not be reported for categories with fewer than 30 cases.

 The total and disaggregated indicator values will be entered in USAID’s Development Information Solution by [CONTRACTOR] staff.
 Indicator values will not be reported for categories with fewer than 30 cases.